sanchez314c/METALlama.cpp/README.md

 ## Requirements

 - macOS 11.0 or later
-- Apple Silicon or Intel Mac with Metal support
+- Intel Mac with Metal support (AMD)
 - Conda or Miniconda installed
 - Hugging Face account with authentication token